zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

 ## Pinched a nerve
 - Apply painkiller
 - Nerve pinch is kind of serious, and could knock one out for days, immediate measure should be taken as normal painkiller doesn't work

+# 2021/12/3
+## Neurosis: Cardiac neurosis/Da Costa's syndrome && Gastrointestinal dysfunction
+- Is there any way to deflect this while keeping a more insane schedule: Like, why should human, I mean YOU, sleep?

+## Your personality may be too introvert, consider changing?
+- Well, it's a bit complicated problem to tackle